theOtherLuke/nordlynx-router/README.md

-# nordlynx-router
+# nordlynx-router - Debian Edition
-Instructions for creating a NordVPN router on any NordVPN supported linux distro using the nordlynx protocol.
+Instructions for creating a NordVPN router on Debian 12 using the nordlynx protocol.

 *UPDATE 2024-08-14: You may have to make adjustments for the particular utility your distro uses for network configuration.
 Debian uses ifupdown, Ubuntu uses netplan, etc. See Issue #3*